OpenEtherCATsociety/SOES/README.md

  - Easy portable C-code suited for embedded applications
  - Fixed PDO mapping
  - FoE with bootstrap template
- - Support for Little and Big endian targets.
+ - Support for Little and Big endian targets
+ - Run polling, mixed polling/interrupt or interrupt
- - Polling for interrupts
+ - Support for SM Synchronization
+ - Support DC sync0 and DC Synchronization
+ - Add stack configuration via new configuration paramater to/or from "stack"_init

+TODO
+ - Update documentation